 Explorations in man made and natural environments aim to foster a strong interest in the world around us.

-Our Specialist Humanities Team: Mr Adam Reynolds (Head of Humanities), Mr David McGrath (Deputy Head Teacher) ,Miss Philippa Nightingale (Geography) Mr Peter Fowler (Geography), Mrs Kate Bryan (Geography), Mrs Mary Roynon (History), Mr Stuart Crook-Wynn (History) & Year 5 Teaching staff.
+Our Specialist Humanities Team: Mr Adam Reynolds (Head of Humanities), Mr David McGrath (Deputy Head Teacher) ,Miss Philippa Nightingale (Geography) Mr Peter Fowler (Geography), Mrs Kate Bryan (Geography), Mrs Mary Roynon (History), Miss Lois Wright (History & Geography) & Year 5 Teaching staff.

 The study of rivers, settlements and the developing world are just some of the themes examined.